pahjbo/vodsl/Readme.md

      by right clicking on the grammar and selecting "generate Xtext Artifacts" from the "Run As" menu.
   3. changing other behaviour of the plug-in in either the [grammar](./net.ivoa.vodml) or [editor ui](./net.ivoa.vodml.ui) sub-projects.

-All of the projects have now been converted to use maven tycho and so that all of the editors can be build by running the following in the top level directory.

-    mvn install

-which will produce an installable feature update site in `eclipse.repository/target/repository`

 ### Hints